Friday, July 26, 2024

 Monday, July 8, 2024

-of our elders, into the abnormal activities our ages demanded of us.
+of our elders into the abnormal activities our ages demanded of us.

 so, when we gathered enough funds to purchase two strands of black

-chewed and sloshed the licorice strands around in our mouths rotated
+we chewed and sloshed the licorice strands around in our mouths rotated

-by our slurping tongues, then giving our tongues the once-over,
+by our slurping tongues, then giving our tongues the once-over, sticking them

-sticking them out as far as our jaws would allow, to see across
+out as far as our early jaws would allow to see across the thick, dark landscapes

-the thick, dark landscapes the licorice had made, and we closed-in on ourselves,
+the licorice had made, and we closed-in on ourselves, zeroing-in on each other’s

 Sunday, July 7, 2024